 What Is a Competency?

-A competency is the set of skills, knowledge, behaviors and attitudes required to do work well, which include the following:
+A competency is the set of skills, knowledge, behaviours and attitudes required to do work well, which include the following:

 Skills: Knowing how to do a given task